1. Bicom Systems

 ~# nano /etc/sysmonit/mirror.cfg

-Add a new storage name comma separated after the existing storage name.
+Add a new storage name comma separated after existing storage name.

 "SW3-NETSTOR-SRV1-1",